Updated: May 2026

 Vendor Payouts

 • Commercial Software Dependence: MSPs pay licensing fees for each product included in their bundles, which scale with the number of users.
 These vendor payouts often represent 20–35% of total revenue.
+The vendor lock-in trap makes these costs climb year after year.

 • Examples: Microsoft 365, antivirus programs, and backup solutions are typical expenses that erode profits.